-This 2026 guide covers everything: how to size a CPAP battery backup, which batteries work with which machines, the runtime math, and exactly what to buy for power outages, travel, and camping.
-If you're brand new to portable CPAP power, start with our what is a CPAP battery primer for the fundamentals, then come back here.
-If you want short-list picks, jump to our roundup of the best CPAP backup batteries or the best CPAP battery for 2026.
+This 2026 guide covers exactly how to size a CPAP battery backup, which batteries work with which machines, the runtime math, and what to buy for outages, travel, and camping.
+New to CPAP batteries?
+Start with our explainer on what a CPAP battery is and how one works before diving into the buying decisions below.
+If you want short-list picks, jump to our roundup of the best CPAP backup batteries, the best CPAP battery for 2026, or run your numbers through the CPAP battery runtime calculator.

 What your CPAP actually draws